Billionaire’s advice for solving career roadblocks: Talk it out | Produced by Advertising Publications

 When asked how he managed his busy schedule, Dalio said it all came down to having a talented team and getting “the most possible leverage from others” which for him ends up being about 1 hour of input for 30-50 hours of output from his 30 or so direct reports.
 Still, Dalio said he’s a fanatic for quality control.

-“Every word I write I check myself and everything that goes out is similarly reviewed by me,” he said on the social network where he has about 1.2 million followers.
+“Every word I write I check myself and everything that goes out is similarly reviewed by me,” he said on the social network, where he has about 1.2 million followers.

 One LinkedIn user who asked about the possibility of a training course to supplement his book “Principles in Action” might be in luck, with Dalio saying one was in the works.
 In the meantime, he suggested the user check out his free app currently available in the U.S. on iPhone and soon to be rolled out for Android globally.
 He was less forthcoming when another user asked if he’d be willing to “ideate” on how the U.S. Congress could operate as an “idea meritocracy.”